 The Catholic church claims to follow the Bible, but they also follow the edicts of their various councils, many of which came up with decidedly un-biblical doctrines.

-- The First Council of Constantinople in 381 decided the holy spirit is God.
-(1 Corinthians 8:5, 6)
+• The First Council of Constantinople in 381 decided the holy spirit is God (despite 1 Corinthians 8:5, 6.)

-- The Third Lateran Council in 1179 made churches tax exempt (and I intend to have a field day with that in a future article!) placed a lower penalty on priests than laity for sins such as sodomy, and stated that a Christian’s word was to be taken over a Jew’s in a court case.
-(Acts 10:34, 35)
+• The Third Lateran Council in 1179 made churches tax exempt, placed a lower penalty on priests than laity for sins such as sodomy, and stated that a Christian’s word was to be taken over a Jew’s in a court case, contrary to Acts 10:34, 35.

-- The Council of Trent in the mid 1500s condemned protestant movements as heresy; but the Second Vatican Council in the mid 1960s promoted ecumenism, i.e., a Rodney-King-like plea of, ‘Can’t we all just get along?’
-(2 Corinthians 6:14, 15)
+• The Council of Trent in the mid 1500s condemned protestant movements as heresy; but the Second Vatican Council in the mid 1960s reversed that edict and promoted ecumenism, i.e., a Rodney-King-like plea of, ‘Can’t we all just get along?’ despite the warning at 2 Corinthians 6:14, 15.

-But what about those churches who replied to my survey that they respect and follow the Bible unreservedly?
+But what about those churches who did reply to my survey, claiming that they respect and follow the Bible unreservedly?

 The doctrinal statement forwarded to me from Roosevelt Community Church (which, I was told, is adapted from The Gospel Coalition Statement of Faith, and held in common with Way of Grace Church and Camelback Bible Church) includes this: